wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### Project Nevada

-A "kitchen sink" mod that was on top of the world a decade ago, but

-- it has a lot of features thrown in, but they work better as individual mods.
+A "kitchen sink" mod that was on top of the world a decade ago with a lot of features thrown in, but they work better as individual mods.
 Some of the functions don't even work properly, like the sneaking feature which has a scripting issue causing infinite stacking.
 The chargeable energy weapons don't even do more damage, and other stealth-related features break the ghosts and Lanius.
 There's also a bug in FO3's FWE which causes Liberty Prime to wander off.

 #### Replacing Project Nevada: